antonfirsov/docs/2016/04-NetNative-UWP-Update2/NetNative-UWP-Update2.md

 4. Select Next and validate the Selected Features are correct.
 5. Select Update.

-The .NET Core libraries are a NuGet meta-package, which means that they are updated just like any other NuGet package.
-Here's how to get the latest fixes and feature work from the .NET Core libraries:
+The .NET Core libraries are distributed as NuGet packages at NuGet.org.
+Here's how you can get the latest .NET Core packages:

 1. Navigate to the NuGet Package Manager which can be found by going to Tools\NuGet Package Manager\Manage NuGet Packages for Solution.
 2. Select the Updates tab.
-3. Select the Microsoft.NETCore.UniversalWindowsPlatform NuGet Package on the left and check the projects that are being upgraded.
+3. Select the Microsoft.NETCore.UniversalWindowsPlatform NuGet package (the UWP metapackage for .NET Core) on the left and check the projects that are being upgraded.
 4. Ensure that the Version is listed as Latest Stable 5.1.0.
 5. Select Install.

 ![Image of VS Setup Update](UWP_NetCore_NuGet_Update.PNG)

-##What's New in the .NET Native Compiler
+##What's New in the .NET Native Compiler and Runtime

 ###Better Reflection Support - Universal Shared Generics